What is glycogen storage disease in children?

 - Most parents do not show any signs of GSD.

-- There are at least 9 known types of GSD.
+- There are several types of GSD, but types I, III, and IV are most common.
 Each GSD has its own symptoms and needs different treatment.

 - Symptoms often first appear in babies or young children.
 In some cases GSD can appear in adults.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 - Know the reason for the visit and what you want to happen.